-Creativity abounds in the School of Digital Media Arts which encompasses the disciplines of animation, graphic design, internet professional, photography and video.
-The programs in Digital Media Arts introduce students to foundational skills in these disciplines and prepare them for creative jobs using those skills.
+Creativity abounds in the School of Digital Media Arts which encompasses the disciplines of animation, graphic design, internet professional, photography and digital video.
+The programs in Digital Media Arts introduce students to foundational skills in these disciplines and prepare them for creative jobs.